From boardrooms to benchtops, our members represent the full spectrum of stakeholders in the effort to diagnose and treat leukodystrophies.

 Adeline Vanderver, MD

-Dr. Adeline Vanderver is the Director of the Myelin Disorders Program at Children’s National Health System.
+Dr. Adeline Vanderver is the Program Director of the Leukodystrophy Center of Excellence (LCE) at the Children's Hospital of Philadelphia.
 Dr. Vanderver is an international leader in the study of leukodystrophies, conditions that affect about one in 7,000 children.

 Dr. Vanderver has been interested in solving the mysteries of inherited myelin disorders since she was a medical student.
 She was touched by families that had been trying for years to understand the medical condition their children were experiencing before receiving a diagnosis.
 Dr. Vanderver also is deeply involved in searching for genetic pathways that might explain how these conditions occur.
 Just as important, she says, is building community support for patients and their families.

-Dr. Vanderver is an Associate Professor in the Departments of Neurology and Pediatrics, and Integrative Systems Biology at George Washington University Medical Center.
-She also works with the National Human Genome Research Institute at the National Institutes of Health.
+Dr. Vanderver currently holds the Jacob A. Kamens Endowed Chair in Neurologic Disorders and Translational Neurotherapeutics at the Children's Hospital of Philadelphia and is an Associate Professor of Neurology at the University of Pennsylvania.
+She works closely with the National Human Genome Research Institute at the National Institutes of Health.

 Keith Van Haren, MD